lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 I've also learned that I have many different splitting patterns.
 One such splitting pattern is that, when I experience something traumatic, I seem to split many parts in a sequential manner.
 I also do not only split parts due to trauma---I seem to create parts to alleviate even mild discomfort from my awareness.
 This is something I developed over time, as my threshold for what constituted part creation lowered as I grew older and subconsciously realized how useful of a coping mechanism creating parts was.
-That is, I became increasingly more fragmented as I grew older, making me more and more dysfunctional in the real world as I aged[^7].
+That is, I became increasingly more fragmented as the older I became, making me more and more dysfunctional in the real world as I aged[^7].
 [^7]: That is, until I stop relying solely dissociation as a coping mechanism, which I'm actively working on doing in therapy.

 [^3]: Some people may refer to themselves as _systems_ when they have DID---their parts operate as a _system_.